Chief petty officer (United States): Initiation

 A sailor has her chief anchor device pinned on her collar by a deputy sheriff during a "pinning" ceremony signifying her advancement to CPO.

-The Navy and Coast Guard are distinct among the U.S. Armed Forces in that promotion to the paygrade of E-7 traditionally has involved a set of specialized activities known collectively as "Initiation".
+The Navy and Coast Guard are distinct among the U.S. Armed Forces in that promotion to the pay grade of E-7 traditionally has involved a set of specialized activities known collectively as "Initiation".
 The terms "Orientation", "Induction", and "CPO 365 Phase II" have been used in the past with several differences in the evolutions and training involved as part of the season.

 On May 30, 2017, Master Chief Petty Officer of the Navy Steven Giordano announced:"The process creating Chief Petty Officers should once again be referred to as "Initiation".
 We are Initiating new Chief Petty Officers, and providing a roadmap for people to be successful in life — whatever the course."

 Advancement

-Unlike petty officer first class and lower grades, advancement to chief petty officer not only carries requirements of time in service, superior evaluation scores, and specialty examinations, but also carries an added requirement of peer review.
+Unlike petty officer first class and lower grades, advancement to chief petty officer not only carries requirements of time in rate (TIR), superior evaluation scores, and specialty examinations, but also carries an added requirement of peer review.
 A chief petty officer can only advance after review by a selection board of serving senior and master chief petty officers, in effect "choosing their own".

 Advancement into the chief petty officer grades is the most significant promotion within the enlisted naval grades.
 At the grade of chief petty officer, the sailor takes on more administrative duties.
-In the Navy, their uniform changes to reflect this change of duty, becoming identical to that of an officer's uniform except with different insignia.
 Personnel in the three chief petty officer rates also have conspicuous privileges such as separate dining and living areas.
 Any naval vessel of sufficient size has a room or rooms that are off-limits to anyone not a chief (including commissioned officers), except by specific invitation.
 In naval jargon, this room is called the Chief's Mess.
-In addition, a chief petty officer is usually addressed by either their rate or as "Chief" by both subordinates and superiors upon advancement to the grade.